Insects

 Royal Park is a valuable recreation place for people but it is also a significant biodiversity site and provides opportunities for research activities into its flora and fauna for biological scientists and students.

-It also provides the opportunity for other interested people and groups to learn more by participating in insect surveys run by the Friends or through City of Melbourne’s biannual BioBlitz.
+It also provides the opportunity for interested people and groups to learn more by participating in the occasional insect survey run by the Friends, or through City of Melbourne’s BioBlitz or through use of iNaturalist (for details, see Activities).